DimaMukhin/intern.apply-android/README.md

 1. clone the project
 2. use android studio to compile and run the application

+If the application does not work, please try to rebuild the whole project (clean + recompile)
+Try to restart the application once if at first nothing shows up (this is an issue with Android Studio).

 ## running the application on development mode

 1. clone the project